Shanxi Travel Guide

 Shanxi Province got its name due to its location to the west of Taihang Mountain.
-It neighbored on Hebei, Henan, Shaanxi and Inner Mongolia & Autonomous Region.
-It is located to the east of the Yellow River, and is also known as Hedong.
-The area belonged to Jin State in Spring and Autumn Period, so it is abbreviated in Jin.
-The province occupies an area of 156,000 square kilometers (about 60,000 square miles) and has a population of over 32 million, including its minority ethnic population.
-Its capital is Taiyuan City.
+It neighbors Hebei, Henan, Shaanxi and Inner Mongolia.
+It is located to the east of the Yellow River.
+The area belonged to Jin State in the Spring and Autumn Period (770 - 476 BC), so it is abbreviated in Jin.
+Shanxi is a major resource development and utilization province.
+The reserves of 32 mineral resources such as coal, coalbed methane, and bauxite rank among the top ten in the country.
+Among them, coal reserves account for 17.3% of China’s total reserves.

 When to Go